feralpacket/securecrt-keyword-highlighting/README.md

 **New:**

+Added **feralpacket_iosxr_2024.ini**.
+These are changes for IOS XR.
+Not sure if there will end up being some conflicting regex I use for IOS and IOS XE.
+So, I'm creating a separate .ini just in case.
+Work in progress.
+Will probably not be complete until some time after the CCIE SP bootcamp I'm attending this June.

 Starting with SecureCRT version 9.3, the length of the regular expression for each line was increased.

-feralpacket2023.ini ( and feralpacket2024.ini ) will start using longer regular expressions.
+**feralpacket2023.ini** ( and **feralpacket2024.ini** ) will start using longer regular expressions.
 This will allow me to do some consolidation and reduce the number of lines.
 Maybe, someday.

 Note, the regular expressions I had been using where up to 256 characters long.  **shrug**